paradoxflux2/GD-data-transfer/README.md

 The next time you plug your device into a computer, you'll receive a prompt asking if you want to authorize USB debugging for that computer.
 Tap OK to confirm

 **Currently, the program assumes that the ADB executable is inside a subfolder which is called "adb".**
-This means that you will need to download ADB separately.
+In other words, you will need to download ADB separately, rename the ADB folder to "adb", then put that folder inside the same folder as transfersave.py.